synw/django-dex/README.md

 `-s 1`: returns json stats about exports

+`-txt 0`: disable text fields in serialization: usefull for timeseries where it is not needed

 Example: export from auth:

 `python3 manage.py dexport timeseries -a auth -m mysite_auth -t date_joined`